sanand0/tools-in-data-science-public/2025-05/README.md

   - The RoE is especially hard.
 Read: [What is the purpose of an impossible RoE exam?](https://discourse.onlinedegree.iitm.ac.in/t/whats-the-actual-purpose-of-impossible-roe-exam/99838/2)
 - **Final exam is in-person and closed book**.
 It tests your memory.
 It's easy.
 - **Projects test application**.
 The projects test how well you apply what you learnt in a real-world context.
-- **We may post bonus activities on Discourse**.
+- **Bonus activities may be posted on Discourse**.
 See [previous bonus activities](https://discourse.onlinedegree.iitm.ac.in/tags/c/courses/tds-kb/34/bonus-marks)
 - **Evaluations are mostly automated**.
-This course uses pre-computed (for objective) or LLM-as-a-judge (for subjective) evaluations.
-LLMs may evaluate you differently each time.
-Learn to prompt them _robustly_.
-LLM decisions are **final**.
+This course uses pre-computed (for objective) or LLMs (for subjective) evaluations.
+  - LLMs will evaluate you differently each time.
+Learn to prompt them _robustly_ to get higher marks.

 ## Constantly check communications